 There is still considerable work to be done to reduce this figure further with significant funding allocated each year through the Local Transport Plan to be spent on improving road safety.
 These funds will be used on a variety of schemes, including highway improvements, reviewing current speed limits, funding Police action at known casualty sites, and introducing road safety awareness schemes in schools across the East Riding.

 Top of page

-The effective movement of goods is vital to the local economy and economic development and as part of our third Local Transport Plan a map has been produced showing recommended routes for HGVs:
+The effective movement of goods is vital to the local economy and economic development and as part of our Local Transport Plan a map has been produced showing recommended routes for HGVs: